PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 assertions pass (`13 passed in 0.56s`).
 No production source, graph behavior, public API, artifact, dependency, TensorFlow boundary, or phase-result store changed.

+## Absolute-final boundary-signature pair characterization

+The next selected cluster is the adjacent absolute-final dynamic-boundary signature realignment and static-signature consistency sanitization.
+Both raw owners are already independently characterized, return bounded mappings, and require only the current ModelIR.
+The pair sits immediately before the absolute-final affine post-Add cleanup.

+`tests/test_flatbuffer_direct_boundary_signature_cleanup_orchestration.py`
+fixes the two current result targets, realign-before-sanitize order, exact ModelIR argument, other lowerer occurrence counts, following affine boundary, and continued availability of both lowerer wrappers.
+Its one strict expected failure requires `run_boundary_shape_signature_cleanup(model_ir)` in the existing signature-sanitization module, returning both raw mappings in order.
+The later terminal realignment and the late-binary sanitizer caller remain independent.

+Sequential characterization under core-only `uv` completed with `361 passed, 1 xfailed in 18.70s` across the dedicated contract and related signature, terminal-layout, late-binary, shared-late, phase-store, and architecture contracts.
+The sole expected failure is the intentionally absent ordered pair owner.
+Targeted Ruff and whitespace checks passed.

+This checkpoint changes no production source, metadata/tensor mutation, pass order, store entry, public API, artifact, dependency, or TensorFlow boundary.
+No real-model conversion was repeated for this characterization-only change.